chanhochriskim/mern-project/README.md

-CS348 Project Spring 2025, Jurassic Park Simulator
+CS348 Project Spring 2025, Jurassic Park Simulator (check if stage 3 is also being fulfilled)

 Tech:
 MongoDB with Mongoose (ODM, Database)